zeeboe/data_mining/README.md

  3. Create a database.fasta file that has all of the sequences in the database in FASTA format

  4. Create a sequences.fasta file that is a list of FASTA sequences similar to the query sequence from various organisms.
 Name this fasta file with the naming convention 'query_sequences.fasta' (query can be whatever you choose to name the query, the important part is the "_sequences.fasta")

+Acknowledgements : To anyone who ever helped make the muscle, hmmbuild, hmmsearch commands, Daryl Barth, and Rachael Cox who are great and taught me how to suffer for my art (this code).

+# (ﾉ◕ヮ◕)ﾉ *:✧ HAPPY MINING  ✧*